nodejs/node/deps/uv/SUPPORTED_PLATFORMS.md

 file inside ``src/unix/`` unless it's already done in a common file, in which case adding an `ifdef` is fine.

-Two build systems are supported: autotools and GYP.
-Ideally both need to be supported, but if GYP does not support the new platform it can be left out.
+Two build systems are supported: autotools and cmake.
+Ideally both need to be supported, but if one of the two does not support the new platform it can be left out.

 ### Windows